create3000/x_ite/docs/_posts/components/Geometry3D/IndexedFaceSet.md

 #### Warning

 - *normal* vectors increase file size, typically doubling geometry definitions.
+[Normal](/x_ite/components/rendering/normal/) vectors are rapidly computed at run time by GPUs and thus are rarely needed in model files if no special effects are expected.
+[Normal](/x_ite/components/rendering/normal/) vectors are rapidly computed at run time by GPUs and thus are rarely needed in model files if no special effects are expected.

 ### SFNode [in, out] **tangent** NULL <small>[Tangent]</small> <small class="blue">non standard</small>